How to Protect Against the Norton PayPal Scam in 2024

 Quick summary of the best antiviruses for protecting against Norton PayPal scams:

 • 🥈 2.
-Bitdefender — Lightweight cloud-based antivirus with plenty of excellent security features.
+Bitdefender — Cloud-based antivirus with plenty of excellent security features.

 • 🥉 3.
-TotalAV — User-friendly antivirus with a range of tools for dealing with PayPal scams.
+TotalAV — User-friendly antivirus with tools for dealing with PayPal scams.

 Common Signs of a Norton PayPal Scam